pdxparrot/assets/SETUP.md

 # Viewer

 * Create a new Player / GameViewer script that overrides one of the Game Viewers that implements the IPlayerViewer interface
-  * Set the CinemachineVirtualCamera settings as necessary
-    * The Body is probably the most useful setting to adjust
-      * 3rd Person Follow is good for follow cameras (Transposer is a lesser version of this)
-      * Framing Transposer is good for keeping multiple objects in a fixed view
-  * If necessary, add a CinemachineTargetGroup to a subobject for group targeting (ggj2020)
 * Create an empty Prefab and add the project Viewer script to it
   * Layer: Viewer
-  * Configure any additional settings as required
   * Add a camera under the prefab (Camera)
     * Clear Flags: Solid Color (or Skybox for a skybox)
     * Background: Opaque Black (or Default for a skybox)